MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 fbPic: fbPic245.png
 description: 'This morning, wake up slowly with infinite bisous. '
 ---
 <p id="introduction">This morning, take the time to slowly wake up with [infinite bisous](https://www.facebook.com/infinitebisous/ "Facebook")' selection.
-Inhale, exhale, stay a little bit longer in bed and enjoy a blissful journey through delicate and dreamy sounds.</p>
+Winter is here, Inhale, exhale, stay a little bit longer in bed and enjoy a blissful journey through delicate, warm and dreamy sounds.</p>

 # Ghosts, towns, and girls tales...